 All labs should make the decision about publishing the data.
 Probably some delay should be added.
 Silvio Borer will send an e-mail to the reflector asking all laboratories about making the data available.

 Long discussion about current executive summary took place.
-The conclusion was made.
+The conclusion was made to publish in the meeting files of this meeting a draft version of the final report, including the draft executive summary.
+This file is ftp://vqeg.its.bldrdoc.gov/Documents/VQEG_Boulder_Jan14/MeetingFiles/VQEG_HYBRID_2014_026_VQEG_Hybrid_Final_Report_version0.2.doc

+The VQEG meeting was closed around 5:30PM Friday, Jan 24, 2014.
+An optional work session was held on the following day (Saturday, Jan 25).
+Six people attended the optional work day.